Coffs Harbour - North

 Coffs Harbour - North displays a diverse mix of dwelling types, with a higher proportion of rental properties than the broader region

-Coffs Harbour - North's dwelling structures, as per the latest Census, consisted of 65.9% houses and 34.1% other dwellings (semi-detached, apartments, 'other' dwellings).
-In contrast, Non-Metro NSW had 78.4% houses and 21.6% other dwellings.
-Home ownership in Coffs Harbour - North stood at 35.3%, with mortgaged dwellings at 27.4% and rented ones at 37.2%.
-The median monthly mortgage repayment was $1,733, matching Non-Metro NSW's average, while the median weekly rent was $355, compared to Non-Metro NSW's $370.
-Nationally, Coffs Harbour - North's mortgage repayments were lower at $1,733 than the Australian average of $1,863, and rents were also lower at $355 than the national figure of $375.
+Dwelling structure in Coffs Harbour - North, as per the latest Census, comprised 65.9% houses and 34.1% other dwellings.
+In comparison, Non-Metro NSW had 78.4% houses and 21.6% other dwellings.
+Home ownership in Coffs Harbour - North was 35.3%, with the rest being mortgaged (27.4%) or rented (37.2%).
+The median monthly mortgage repayment was $1,733, aligning with Non-Metro NSW's average.
+The median weekly rent was $355, compared to Non-Metro NSW's $370.
+Nationally, Coffs Harbour - North's mortgage repayments were lower at $1,733 than the Australian average of $1,863, and rents were also lower at $355 compared to the national figure of $375.

 Frequently Asked Questions - Housing